karthikrameshpanaroma/panaromawallet-guides/faq/en/ethereum/why-failed-transactions-consume-transaction-fees.md

-# Why failed transactions consume transaction fees
+# Why failed transactions consume fees

 You've provided a comprehensive explanation of the intricacies associated with completed transactions on the blockchain, and it's worth emphasizing a few key points: